wxiang54/cse305-finalproj/README.md

 ## Project Overview
 - The name of the Django project is called **crows_foot**.
 Note that this is the top-level project directory, and inside it there is an app with the same name.
-- In this project there are four "apps", called crows_foot, item_management, order_management, and user_management.
+- In this project there are four so-called "apps":
   - The **crows_foot** app manages the overall function of the entire project, and houses things like settings and configs.
   - The **user_management** app deals with managing users, like the name implies.
 Responsibilities are user login, registration, account management, session handling, etc.
   - The **item_management** app deals with shopping cart, item stocks, item search, etc.